The Key Mailer Car Dealer Advertising Scam

 How to Avoid the Key Mailer Car Dealer Scam

-• The best way to avoid this scam is to toss the mailer in the recycle bin when it arrives at your residence.
+• Tossing the mailer in the recycle bin when it arrives at your residence is the best way to avoid this scam.

 • A dealer wants you to walk into a dealership unprepared and uneducated.
 This gives them the best chance of taking advantage of you.